-Recipients agree to complete and keep on file, as appropriate, a Bureau of Citizenship and Immigration Services Employment Eligibility Verification Form (I-9).
+Recipients agree to complete and keep on file, as appropriate, the Department of Homeland Security, U.S. Citizenship and Immigration Services (USCIS) Employment Eligibility Verification Form (I-9).
 This form is to be used by recipients of federal funds to verify that persons are eligible to work in the United States.
+See Immigration Reform and Control Act of 1986 (IRCA), Public Law 99-603.

 XXVII.
-Enhancement of Contractor Protection from Reprisal for Disclosure of Certain Information

-Recipients agree not to discharge, demote, or otherwise discriminate against an employee as reprisal for the employee disclosing information that he/she reasonably believes is evidence of gross mismanagement of a federal contract or award, a gross waste of federal funds, an abuse of authority relating to a federal contract or award, a substantial and specific danger to public health or safety, or a violation of law, rule, or regulation related to a federal contract (including the competition for or negotiation of a contract) or grant.
+Enhancement of Contractor Protection from Reprisal for Disclosure of Certain Information substantial and specific danger to public health or safety, or a violation of law, rule, or regulation related to a federal contract (including the competition for or negotiation of a contract) or grant.
 Recipients also agree to provide to their employees in writing (in the predominant native language of the workforce) of the rights and remedies provided in 41 U.S.C. § 4712.
 Please see the appendices of this guide for a full text of the statute.